StratusGrid/terraform-aws-multiaccount-pipeline/README.md

 4. It may fail to deploy the first time due to an underlying AWS config replication, if it does wait up to 15 minutes as the error message states.

 ## Notes
 - This module assumes that the Terraform state file is located in the account that you will be acting in.
-It has NOT been tested with cross account state file
+It has NOT been tested with cross account state file.
-- This module is designed to work from a tooling account and authenticate to destination accounts via cross account IAM roles.
-In theory it could run from a single account with another role.
-This has yet to be tested.
+- This module is designed to work from a tooling account and access destination accounts with the rights granted to it by cross-account IAM roles.
+In theory, it could run from a single account with another role.
+This has NOT been tested.
-- This module can pull in code from either a code star connection or via an s3 artifact dump.
+- This module can pull in code via either an AWS CodeStar connection or an artifact in an S3 bucket.
-- If using GIT as a source a code star connection is required, when creating the code start connection any account can auth to the provider and it will create a global token not linked to the named user.
+- If using Git as a source, an AWS CodeStar connection is required.
+When creating the AWS CodeStar connection, any account can authenticate to the provider.
+It will create a global token and not one linked to the named user.
-- If using S3 as a source the bucket must have versioning enabled
+- If using S3 as a source, the bucket must have versioning enabled.

 ---